niklas1347/MSc_Dissertation_DroughtAnalysis/README.md

       \era5:
         \eff_precip # stores the values for the evaluation
         \model data # contains t2m, tmax, tmin, pr data
-        \model_data_attr # contains t2m, tmax, tmin, pr data containing the time period of the extreme drought event
+        \model_data_attr # contains t2m, tmax, tmin, pr data including the time period of the extreme drought event
         \nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times
-        \extended_nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times containing the time period of the extreme drought event
+        \extended_nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times including the time period of the extreme drought event
       \mswep_mswx:
         \eff_precip # stores the values for the evaluation
         \nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times
-        \extended_nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times containing the time period of the extreme drought event
+        \extended_nSPEI_HG85_cal1980_2010 # contains the calculated SPEI values for all regions and aggregation times including the time period of the extreme drought event
         \mswep_pr # contains the preciptation data
         \mswep_tmax # contains the tmax data
         \mswep_tmin # contains the tmin data
-        \mswep_pr_nrt # contains the preciptation data containing the time period of the extreme drought event
+        \mswep_pr_nrt # contains the preciptation data including the time period of the extreme drought event
-        \mswep_tmax_nrt # contains the tmax data containing the time period of the extreme drought event
+        \mswep_tmax_nrt # contains the tmax data including the time period of the extreme drought event
-        \mswep_tmin_nrt # contains the tmin data containing the time period of the extreme drought event
+        \mswep_tmin_nrt # contains the tmin data including the time period of the extreme drought event
   \CMIP6:
     \ACCESS-CM2:
       \eff_precip # stores the values for the evaluation